Microchipping your pet gives you peace of mind should they ever go missing, safe in the knowledge that they can be

 Please remember to update your address and phone number details when you change them.
 Sadly, we regularly see a number of microchipped strays but are unable to locate owners as their registered details are not up-to-date.

 1 in 3 pets will need major veterinary attention each year, and the costs can be staggering depending on the level of treatment needed.
 In most cases there is usually a need for immediate medical and surgical treatment.

 With the cost of veterinary treatment continually rising, due, in part, to the advent of new and improved drugs, we highly recommend you consider pet insurance.

 When it comes to picking the perfect policy for your pet, it’s important that you look carefully into the different options, one of the most important being whether It’s an annual policy or a life-time policy.

 Annual policies are cheaper but will only pay out on any condition for a period of one year and will then add an exclusion for that condition.
 Life-time policies will pay for the same condition throughout the whole of your pet’s life.
 They are therefore a little more expensive, but we feel that this is well worth the extra cost.

 Please note that we do apply a small administrative fee for processing insurance claims which covers the costs of time taken for our team to submit your pet’s claim quickly and correctly.
 The administrative fee cannot be claimed back from your insurance company, and so will be an additional charge to your excess.

-Back in 2012, the rules regarding pet travel changed meaning that pet dogs, cats and ferrets can enter or re-enter the UK from any country in the world without quarantine, provided they meet the rules of the scheme, which will be different depending on the country or territory the pet is coming from.
+Back in 2012, the rules regarding pet travel changed meaning that pet dogs, cats and ferrets can enter or re-enter the UK from any country in the world without quarantine, provided they meet the rules of the scheme, which will be different depending on the country the pet is coming from.

 In order to travel abroad with your pet, a microchip must first be implanted and a rabies vaccine administered.